 They are spunky and love to run around and be active.

-A small yard or taking them on a vigorous walk is necessary to help them burn off this excess energy, but otherwise, they are content sitting around the house and being part of the family.
+Taking them on vigorous walks is necessary to help them burn off this excess energy.
+Still, otherwise, these miniature-size dogs are content sitting around the house and being part of the family.

 Standard Schnauzer

-The Standard Schnauzer stands between 17 and 20 inches tall, and despite their shorter height, they can weigh between 35 and 50 pounds.
+The Standard Schnauzer is between 17 and 20 inches tall, and despite its shorter height, it can weigh between 35 and 50 pounds.

 Because of this size difference, it is essential to differentiate between a Standard purebred Schnauzer and a miniature, as the Miniature can stand nearly as tall as a standard but weighs much less.